AlexHamburg/WiInf_Project_Data_Science/README.md

 # WiInf_Project_Data_Science

-Business IT Project from University of Hamburg (Autors: Oleksandr Trunov, Kim-Morgaine Lohse, Jan Eric Friedrich)
+Business IT Project from University of Hamburg

 ## Getting started